simmi30/lnd1/docs/leader_election.md

 The leader election feature currently relies on etcd to work both for the election itself and for the replicated data store.

-## Building LND with leader election support
+## Building broln with leader election support

-To create a dev build of LND with leader election support use the following command:
+To create a dev build of broln with leader election support use the following command:

 ```shell
 ⛰  make tags="kvdb_etcd"